Last updated

 Step 2 - Display the order preview page

-• Choose the payment method and timings.
+• Choose a payment method and timing.

 Example: